Dre Campbell Farm

 Bug Buster-O is another natural pesticide that can help.
 It’s made with organic pyrethrins, which work to kill the chinch bugs.

-However, it is toxic to bees, so use it with care so as not to harm them.
+However, it is toxic to bees, so use it with care to avoid harming them.
 You can safely use it on vegetables, flowers, ornamentals, and just about any plant.

 11. Dethatch Your Lawn Annually